dougrosman/saic-webart-fa19/docs/PROFPRAC_3900-syllabus-fa19.md

 ### COURSE DESCRIPTION
 **_Professional Practice: Web Art_** is a course that combines creative and practical knowledge related to web site development, and explores the history and culture of web art.
 Launched in 1989 as a remote file sharing system for scientists, the World Wide Web is now thirty years old.
 Today, the web functions as an exhibition space, a communications hub as well as a nexus for creative expression.
 Students in the Web Art class will learn the Hypertext Mark-Up Language (HTML), which is the basis of WWW authoring, as well as additional languages like CSS and Javascript to build varied websites.
 Potential overall format and conceptual frameworks for developing a media-rich website will be investigated, and ways of subverting the traditional web page format in order to create unique approaches to the dynamics of the web will be explored.
 Course activities include technical tutorials, preparing a résumé and CV, writing a project statement, creating a website, and critiquing projects.

+### Course Materials
+* A computer that can connect to the internet
+* Atom -a text editor– atom.io
+* Github desktop client

 ### COURSE GOALS
 ##### KEY GOALS INCLUDE:
 * Implement a well-planned creative project, applying professional skills relevant to your artistic, creative, and/or scholarly practice.